Zeus99x/resume/README.md

 4. **GitHub Account**: A free account on [github.com](https://github.com/) to host your work.
 5. **Markdown Editor**: Use Notepad for simplicity, or try Visual Studio Code (from [code.visualstudio.com](https://code.visualstudio.com/)) for a live preview of your Markdown.

-You’ll also need your resume content ready—feel free to use your own or create a sample.
-Basic command-line skills (like `cd` to change directories) will help, but the steps are kept simple.
+You’ll also need your resume content ready, feel free to use your own or create a sample.
+Basic command line skills (like `cd` to change directories) will help, but the steps are kept simple.

 ## Instructions

 Here’s how to build and host your resume.
-Each step follows guidelines from William S. Pfeiffer’s _Technical Communication_—using one action per step and starting with a verb—to ensure clarity.
+Each step follows guidelines from William S. Pfeiffer’s _Technical Communication_, using one action per step and starting with a verb to ensure clarity.
 The steps also tie into Etter’s principles from _Modern Technical Writing_.

 ### 1. Install Git